luciusmagn/magnusi.tech/posts/alma.md

 However, I didn't really consider you as a girl, I had you as a gaming friend and a weeb friend and if someone asked me what girl friends I have, I would have probably forgotten to list you.

-I made many mistakes during that time and I regret most of them, but the one I regret the most is letting you go back then.
+I made many mistakes during that time and I regret most of them, but the one I regret a lot is letting you go back then.
 I feel like if I didn't let you drift away, or if I endured more of what Artem and the lads (and later the girls) were putting me through, that I could have stayed close to you and that I could have prevented some of the trauma you went through.